kanglin-chen/kanglin-chen.github.io/_pages/1_about.md

 I consider myself as an urban planner, a geographer, and a social-technological scholar.
 <br />

-This site is a blend of professional/personal content.
+This site is a blend of professional & personal content.
 <br />

 <br />